Monthly Archives: September 2019

 Edith had nine siblings:

 Edith grew up at Wilton Abbey in Wiltshire, England, three miles from Salisbury.
 At Wilton Abbey, she learned several languages and had excellent needlework skills.
 On January 23, 1045, Edith of Wessex married Edward the Confessor, King of England, the son of Æthelred II (the Unready), King of the English and his second wife Emma of Normandy, and was then crowned Queen of England at the Old Minster in Winchester, England.
-The marriage was childless and Edward, who was about twenty years older than Edith, treated her with great respect and endowed her with valuable property all over England.
+The marriage was childless and Edward, about twenty years older than Edith, treated her with great respect and endowed her with valuable property all over England.
 With Edith becoming Queen of England, her father and brothers gained even more power.

 Edith is crowned Queen of England; Credit – Wikipedia

 In 1051, Godwin and his sons fell out of favor with Edward and fled England.
 Edith was sent to a nunnery, possibly because she was childless and Edward hoped to divorce her.
 Godwin and his family returned to England in 1052 with armed forces, gaining the support of the navy, townspeople, and peasants, forcing Edward to restore his earldom.
 Edith was reinstated as queen and in later years, she became one of Edward’s inner group of advisers.
-Edward’s brother-in-law Harold Godwinson soon handled most of the matters of government as his father Godwin died in 1053.
+Edward’s brother-in-law Harold Godwinson soon handled most government matters as his father Godwin died in 1053.

 In 1042, Edward had begun rebuilding St. Peter’s Abbey to provide himself with a royal burial church, the first Westminster Abbey.
 It is possible that Edward had a series of strokes in 1065.
-He was too ill to attend the dedication of his greatest achievement, Westminster Abbey, on December 28, 1065, and so Edith represented him.
+He was too ill to attend the dedication of his greatest achievement, Westminster Abbey, on December 28, 1065, so Edith represented him.
 Edward the Confessor died several days later, on January 5, 1066.

 During the exile of Godwin’s family from 1051-1052, William II, Duke of Normandy (William the Conqueror) visited Edward, his first cousin once removed, and apparently, Edward named William as his successor.
 However, according to the Vita Ædwardi Regis, before Edward died he briefly regained consciousness and named Edith’s brother Harold Godwinson as his heir.
 The Witan met the next day and selected Harold Godwinson to succeed Edward as King Harold II.